pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

 ### Chunk Spec (optional)
 `chunk_spec` specifies how a pipeline should chunk its datums.
  A chunk is the unit of work that workers claim.
 Each worker claims 1 or more datums and it commits a full chunk once it's done processing it.
+Generally you should set this if your pipeline is experiencing "stragglers."
+I.e. situations where most of the workers are idle but a few are still processing jobs.
+It can fix this problem by spreading the datums out in to more granular chunks for the workers to process.

 `chunk_spec.number` if nonzero, specifies that each chunk should contain `number` datums.
 Chunks may contain fewer if the total number of datums don't divide evenly.
 If you lower the chunk number to 1 it'll update after every datum,